Set Up Your Cash Wrap to Drive Sales in 4 Steps

-Cash wraps, also known as cash wells and checkout counters, are the areas in stores that house point-of-sale (POS) systems or cash registers and where customers pay for their merchandise.
-A well-designed cash wrap can significantly impact your retail success and drive your business by increasing customer and employee satisfaction and sales and building your brand.
+Cash wraps, also known as cash wells and checkout counters, are the areas in stores housing point-of-sale (POS) systems or cash registers where customers pay for their merchandise.
+A well-designed cash wrap can significantly impact your retail success and drive your business by increasing customer and employee satisfaction, driving sales, and building your brand.

 Follow the steps below to set up your cash wrap and maximize its potential.